You want smart political talk without the meltdowns?

 Glad you called, sir.

-Hey, Sean, thanks for taking my my my phone call.
+Hey, Sean, thanks for taking my phone call.

 So it's difficult.

-And when you see what happened, when you see what happened on Saturday, and you know, you gotta say to yourself, 26 minutes, this guy's walking around.
+And when you see what happened, when you see what happened on Saturday, and, you know, you got to say to yourself, 26 minutes, this guy's walking around.

-There spectators are stay are are are are screaming that there's a shooter on the roof and and nothing is done, and then you got Joe Biden that comes out and says, Well, you know, we're gonna have a special counsel.
+And then you got Joe Biden that comes out and says, well, you know, we're going to have a special counsel.

 No.

-We've seen your special counsels with the tetra's uh dossier.
+We've seen your special counsels with the Petitius Dossier.

-You know, we have seen it over and over again.
+You know, we've seen it over and over again.

-We've seen the double standard, we've seen the weaponization of our Justice Department.
+We've seen the weaponization of our Justice Department.

 We've seen a dirty disinformation dossier used as the basis for four Pfizer warrants to spy on candidate Trump and then President Trump.

-Uh we've seen enough double standard, top secret classified information, the servers of Hillary Clinton, four locations, top secret classified information, Joe Biden, but only Mar-a-Lago gets rated rated.
+We've seen enough double standard, top secret, classified information, the servers of Hillary Clinton, four locations, top secret classified information, Joe Biden, but only Mar-a-Lago gets rated.

-Uh and thankfully, a judge in Florida said, sorry, but the appointment of Jack Smith uh was not constitutional due to the appointments clause, and and that should wipe out every case he was involved in.
+And thankfully, a judge in Florida said, sorry, but the appointment of Jack Smith was not constitutional due to the appointments clause, and that should wipe out every case he was involved in.

 End of sentence.